openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 OpenTelemetry zero code instrumentation allows you to collect telemetry data from your OpenFaaS functions without making any changes to your functions code.

-Instead of manually adding OpenTelemetry SDK calls to your codebase, zero-code instrumentation relies on agents to inject the necessary instrumentation at runtime.
+Instead of manually adding OpenTelemetry SDK calls to your codebase, auto-instrumentation relies on agents to inject the necessary instrumentation at runtime.

-At the time of writing OpenTelemetry has zero-code instrumentation support for [JavaScript](https://opentelemetry.io/docs/zero-code/js/), [Python](https://opentelemetry.io/docs/zero-code/python/), [PHP](https://opentelemetry.io/docs/zero-code/php/), [Java]() and [.NET](https://opentelemetry.io/docs/zero-code/dotnet/) with [Go](https://opentelemetry.io/docs/zero-code/go/) support being a work in progress.
+At the time of writing OpenTelemetry has auto-instrumentation support for [JavaScript](https://opentelemetry.io/docs/zero-code/js/), [Python](https://opentelemetry.io/docs/zero-code/python/), [PHP](https://opentelemetry.io/docs/zero-code/php/), [Java](https://opentelemetry.io/docs/zero-code/java/) and [.NET](https://opentelemetry.io/docs/zero-code/dotnet/) with [Go](https://opentelemetry.io/docs/zero-code/go/) support being a work in progress.

-For most languages using zero-code instrumentation for OpenFaaS functions will require you to [customise the language template](https://docs.openfaas.com/cli/templates/#how-to-customise-a-template).
+For most languages using auto-instrumentation for OpenFaaS functions will require you to [customise the language template](https://docs.openfaas.com/cli/templates/#how-to-customise-a-template).
 There are two ways to customise a template:

 - Fork the template repository and modify the template.
 Recommended method that allows for distribution and reuse of the template.
 - Pull the template and apply patches directly in the `./template/<language_name>` directory.
 Good for quick iteration and experimentation with template modifications.
 The modified template can not be shared and reused.
 Changes may get overwritten when pulling templates again.